Tiny-Earth/DemoSite/site/src/summative.md

 !!! details "Click for a Performance-Based Example"

-    - Daily pre-lab quizzes
     - 3 lab reports
     - 4 lab practicals
     - Independent project: proposal, presentation, report

-Notice that all the summative assessment plans utilize more than one kind of summative assessment technique except the Traditional Exam-Based plan, which only uses tests.
-A well-designed plan incorporates a range of assessment opportunities that combine both low- and high-stakes assessments.
+Notice that all these courses utilize more than one kind of summative assessment technique except the Traditional Exam-Based plan, which only uses tests.
+A well-designed course incorporates a range of assessment opportunities that combine both low- and high-stakes assessments.
 For example, all of the plans administer weekly or daily quizzes instead of just a few during the whole semester.
 This way, lower performance on one assessment doesn’t devastate a student's grade and they have multiple opportunities to demonstrate their knowledge and abilities.

 !!! tip ""